kartikperisetla/Sugar_Build/README.md

     $ make run

-and here you go....your sugar is up and running!
+and here you go....your sugar desktop environment is up and running!
 You can switch between your fedora environment and sugar by Ctrl+Alt+F1 and Ctrl+Alt+F3

 <img src="http://1.bp.blogspot.com/-EzYF9FHqP3Y/UAu6P26vsjI/AAAAAAAADzM/UKarBgKQqks/s640/Screenshot+of+_Journal_.png"/>